FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ---
 ### **Story 3: Top 20**

-As a conference attendee, I want to be able to see the top 20 profiles who have the most interests in common with me.
+As an user, I want to be able to see the top 20 profiles who have the most interests in common with me.

 _User interface mockups_